 One of the largest compilations of advising resources available for EM bound medical students EMRA's Student-Resident Mentorship Program

-EM bound students are matched with EM residents to provide assistance from someone who's "been there" recently
+EM bound students are matched with EM residents to provide assistance from someone who's "been there" recently leadership.
+Go to category "Task Force Updates" for student related information.

 Council of Residency Directors in Emergency Medicine (CORD) Blog